nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### confirmation_active
 _version 16.0+_
-Returns list of active elections roots (excluding stopped & aborted elections).
+Returns list of active elections roots (excluding stopped & aborted elections); since V21, also includes the number of unconfirmed and confirmed active elections.
 Find info about specific root with [confirmation_info](#confirmation_info)

 !!! note
     The roots provided are two parts and differ between the first account block and subsequent blocks: